TIDES-transit/TIDES/docs/governance/working-groups.md

 ## Proposing a new Working Group

-Topic-focused Working Groups (for example, around specific use cases such as National Transit Database reporting or on-time performance) are chartered by the Board as champions and participation emerge.
+Topic-focused Working Groups are chartered by the Board as champions and participation emerge.
 To propose a Working Group, contact the TIDES Board or open a [Discussion on GitHub](https://github.com/TIDES-transit/TIDES/discussions).

 [contributor-registration]: https://docs.google.com/forms/d/e/1FAIpQLSfQUjKHfV64uDBAYAt0OSPgYCe_BGgcAPWXi-m0PSlX6edCIQ/viewform?usp=header